-- Is the proposed project appropriate for the applicant, given his/her education, experience and career interests?
-Is the project the right balance of challenge, importance of the research question, and feasibility in relation to the applicant's experience and training? - 2.
-Does the proposed research project summary: - o Include the specific hypothesis of the research and describe the applicant's role on the project; - Provide a concise account of the subject matter, an overview of each part of the research plan, specific project aims and the methodology; - Reflect the significance of the project. - For all applications that include vertebrate animals or human subjects, applicants must explain how relevant biological variables, such as sex, are factored into the research design, analysis and reporting.
-Furthermore, strong justification from the scientific literature, preliminary data, or other relevant considerations, must be provided for applications proposing to study only one sex. - 0 - 3.
-Impact: How does this project address the mission of the AHA, and how likely will this support enhance the fellow's career development in cardiovascular diseases and stroke?
+- 1. Is the proposed work appropriate for the applicant, given his/her academic background, experience and career interests?
+Does the proposal contain the right balance of challenge, importance of the research question, and feasibility in relation to the applicant's experience and training? - 2.
+Does the proposed project summary: - o Include a specific hypothesis and describe the applicant's role; - o Provide a concise account of the subject matter, an overview of each part of the proposal, specific aims and the methodology; - o Reflect the significance of the project. - o For all applications that include vertebrate animals or human subjects, applicants must explain how relevant biological variables, such as sex, are factored into the research design, analysis and reporting.
+Furthermore, strong justification from the scientific literature, preliminary data, or other relevant considerations, must be provided for applications proposing to study only one sex. - 3.
+How effectively does the applicant describe for an audience without a science background how this proposal will impact the AHA's mission?
+Consider the AHA's Strategic Value Proposition that includes: addressing overall health and wellbeing, anchored in cardiovascular and brain health; focusing on breakthrough science and technology; changes in systems and policy; and engaging with individuals to transform communities.
+Does the science accelerate the discovery, interpretation and application of scientific knowledge to enhance and treat CVD and stroke?
+Evaluation of this criterion should be influenced by the lay summary section of the application and any lay reviewers' impressions.

-Interim Reporting

-AHA requires both the awardee and sponsor to submit annual progress reports that include narrative description of accomplishments related to research and training, as well as an inventory of any abstracts and publications produced.
+Interim Reporting -- AHA requires both the awardee and sponsor to submit annual progress reports that include narrative description of accomplishments related to research and training, as well as an inventory of any abstracts and publications produced.